EPFLiGHT/CS433-2021-ecoML/README.md

 ├── .gitignore
 ├── .cirrus.yml
 ├── base_repository
-│   ├──hardware:
+│   ├──hardware
 │   |   ├──cpu.csv: dataset with information about CPUs (including the TDP metric important for computing consumption) │   |   ├──gpu.csv: dataset with information about GPUs (including the TDP metric important for computing consumption) │   |   └──webscraper.py.csv: webscraper program used for obtaining the cpu.csv and gpu.csv from https://www.techpowerup.com/cpu-specs/ and https://www.techpowerup.com/gpu-specs/
-│   ├──metrics:
+│   ├──metrics
 │   |   └──CO2_metrics.json: different metrics to express the carbon-footprint obtained from https://www.epa.gov/energy/greenhouse-gas-equivalencies-calculator
-│   ├──base.py: file containing definition of the Cumulator class implementing the tool │   ├──bonus.py:
+│   ├──countries
-│   ├──contr_2_dig.json:
+|   │   ├──contr_2_dig.json: helper to map 2-digit country code to 3-digit country code, used by country_dataset_helpers.py
-│   ├──country_dataset_adjusted.csv:
+|   │   ├──country_dataset_adjusted.csv: final country dataset exported by country_dataset_helpers.py and used by Cumulator
-│   ├──test_cumulator.py: file for testing the feature predicting F1-score and consumption of different algorithm given a dataset
+|   │   ├──test_cumulator.py: file for testing the feature predicting F1-score and consumption of different algorithm given a dataset
-│   └──country_dataset_helpers.py:
+|   │   └──country_dataset_helpers.py: automatic script to transform the raw country dataset into the version used by Cumulator
-├── prediction_feature
+│   ├──base.py: file containing definition of the Cumulator class implementing the tool │   └──bonus.py: Cumulator original file, left unchanged ├── prediction_feature
 |   ├── models: directory containing the saved trained models (4 models for F1, 4 models for consumption, thus 2 models per algorithm) and the respective RMSE (1 RMSE file for F1, 1 RMSE file for consumption)
 |   ├── notebooks: directory with analysis and training on simple datasets done in different notebooks